German Teacher Award

 Do you know a dedicated teacher of German in the UK who deserves recognition?

-The nomination process for the German Teacher Award 2017 has now been closed and will reopen in 2018.
+The nomination process for the German Teacher Award 2018 is now closed.

 The German Teacher Award is awarded by the German Embassy.
 It is presented every year to excellent teachers of German who have made an outstanding and dedicated contribution to German teaching at their school, for example through: